-HTML tools in P4V are tied to the feature property P4V .
-Features .
-HTMLTools (for details, see the topic Feature-related P4V properties in the Helix Core Server Administrator Guide).
-When this property is turned on (which is the default), P4V can run in the following modes:
+HTML tools in P4V are tied to the feature property P4V.Features.HTMLTools.

+For details, see the topic Feature-related P4V properties in the Helix Core Server Administrator Guide.

+When this property is enabled (which is the default), P4V can run in the following modes:
-- No HTML Tools: In this mode, neither HTML tools nor applets are enabled.
-You cannot extend P4V. - Enable HTML Tools: In this mode, P4V supports P4VJS and provides the editors to add custom HTML windows and tabs.
-When P4VJS demos are available in the P4V Resources directory, you can run P4V in P4VJS demo mode.
-For more information, see the P4VJS User Guide. - Allow Applets: In this mode, P4V supports the legacy P4JsApi.

-For custom HTML pages that you add using HTML tools, P4V provides additional security by letting you specify a whitelist of base URLs.
-For example, if the following base URLs are white-listed, P4V only accepts definitions and pages that match these base URLs:
+For custom HTML pages that you add using HTML tools, P4V provides additional security by letting you specify the base URLs you want to permit.
+For example, if the following base URLs are permitted, P4V only accepts definitions and pages that match these base URLs: